VainF/Reasoning-SFT/readme.md

 ### 3. Prepare the Hybrid Reasoning Dataset

-Download the hybrid reasoning dataset from Huggingface and save it as a json file.
+Download the hybrid reasoning dataset from Huggingface and save it as a JSON file.
+We assume that the dataset already contains `instruction` and `output` fields.
+For other datasets, you may customize the [scripts/data/download_hf_dataset.py](scripts/data/download_hf_dataset.py).
 ```bash
 # In your user account
 bash scripts/data/download_hf_dataset.py --dataset-card Vinnnf/Hybrid-OpenThoughts2-1M-1.5B